Okpara202/student-attendance-system-uml-/README.md

    node index.js
    ```

-4. You can also run on it on your browser console
+4. You can also run it on your browser console

 ---